 Jean Brundrit teaches photography as part of the Fine Art courses offered at Michaelis.
-She co convenes the undergraduate photographic courses with her colleague, Svea Josephy.
+She co-convenes the undergraduate photographic courses with her colleague, Svea Josephy.
 Jean teaches students at all levels, from first year to post graduate.
-Her other student related activities centre around student support such as the student mentorship program.
+Her other student related activities center around student support such as the student mentorship program.

 ‘Process only: Photographs in advocacy for Deaf lesbians’, a conference paper.
 Wide Angle: Photography as public practice forum, WITS, Johannesburg.
 March 2011.